If the specialist care you need is not available in Guernsey or Alderney you may be referred off-island.

-- If you are a private patient, you will be responsible for the costs of all associated consultations, treatment and care.
-However, ESS may be able to make a contribution towards your travel costs if the treatment has been recommended by a medical practitioner and is not available locally.
+- If you're a private patient, you will be responsible for the costs of all associated consultations, treatment and care.
+However, Social Security may be able to make a contribution towards your travel costs if the treatment has been recommended by a medical practitioner and is not available locally.

 - Health and Social Care will not pay the costs of any accommodation for private patients.
 It is recommended that you check with your insurance company to gain assurance that they will pick up the costs of accommodation.